Introduction to Medical 3D Printing and 3D Printers for Healthcare

 3D printing has virtually become a synonym for rapid prototyping.
 The ease of use and low cost of in-house 3D printing has also revolutionized product development and many manufacturers of medical tools have adopted the technology to produce brand new medical devices and surgical instruments.

-Over 90 percent of the top 50 medical device companies use 3D printing to create accurate prototypes of medical devices, as well as jigs and fixtures to simplify testing.
+Over 90 percent of the top 50 medical device companies use 3D printing to create accurate prototypes of medical devices, jigs and fixtures to simplify testing, as well as directly 3D printing medical devices.

 In the words of Alex Drew, a mechanical project engineer at DJO Surgical, a global provider of medical devices.
 “Before DJO Surgical brought the [Formlabs 3D printer] on board, we relied almost exclusively on outside print vendors for prototypes.
 Today, we are running four Formlabs machines, and the impact has been profound.
 Our rate of 3D printing has doubled, cost has been reduced by 70 percent, and the level of print detail allows for clear communication of designs with orthopedic surgeons.”